 The Forever Free plan lets you store up to 500 contacts, send newsletters, and build your online presence via website or landing page.

-The Basic package is $15/mo for the list of 1000 contacts.
-This includes autoresponders, unlimited landing pages, unlimited automation templates, sales funnel, Facebook ads, and digital products selling via Conversion Funnels.
+The Email marketing package is $15/mo for the list of 1000 contacts.
+This includes email marketing, autoresponders, forms and popups, 1 landing page, 1 website, and Facebook ads.

-Webinars, automation builder, automated tagging and scoring, and other automation-focused features are available in the Plus plan that starts at $49 per month.
+Marketing automation builder, automated tagging and scoring, webinars, sales funnels, and other automation-focused features are available in the Marketing automation plan that starts at $49 per month.

 Sign up to GetResponse completely free and get 30-day access to its premium features.
 No credit card required.